ThomasMolina19/interactive-medsam/README.md

 ```

 ### "Checkpoint not found"
-Verify the checkpoint path in line 13 matches your downloaded file location.
+Verify the checkpoint path matches your downloaded file location.
+Update the path in your script.

 ### MPS not available
 The script will automatically fallback to CPU.
-For NVIDIA GPU, change line 12 to `device = "cuda"`.
+For NVIDIA GPU, change the device to `device = "cuda"`.

 ### Low segmentation quality
+- **Point-based method**: Try adding more positive points or negative points to exclude unwanted regions
-- Try adjusting the bounding box to better fit the region
+- **Box method**: Adjust the bounding box to better fit the region
-- Modify enhancement parameters (alpha, beta) in line 24
+- Modify enhancement parameters (alpha, beta)
 - Adjust post-processing parameters in `refine_medical_mask()`

+### Segmentation not updating in real-time
+- Ensure you're clicking on the left panel (image panel)
+- Check that matplotlib backend is interactive (should be by default)
+- Try closing and reopening the script

+### Points not being placed
+- Make sure you're using the correct mouse button (right for positive, left for negative)
+- Verify you're clicking inside the image area
+- Check console for error messages

 ## 👤 Authors